mekkanix/untracker/README.md

 # <div align="center">![Untracker Logo](/img/icns/logo-32.png "Untracker Logo") Untracker</div>

-<div align="center">Remove ad-tracking informations on-the-fly while surfing on the Web.</div>
+<div align="center">Remove ad-tracking data on-the-fly while surfing on the Web.</div>

 ## Overview

-Untracker is a webbrowser extension that removes for you ad-tracking informations like URL parameters (`fbclid`, `utm` params, ...) while surfing on the Web.
+Untracker is a webbrowser extension that removes for you ad-tracking data like URL parameters (`fbclid`, `utm` params, ...) while surfing on the Web.

 ## Compatibility